AkkarinForest/Haskell-Workshop/intro-1/README.md

 42
 ```

 We had two examples `greet` and `sum` functions that take two arguments each.
 By providing only the first argument we created a new function.
 But `+` is also just function that takes two arguments and adds them up.
-For conventional reasons we write it between the arguments.
+For conventional reasons, we write it between the arguments.
 But we can transform an infix operator to a prefix operator by surrounding it with parentheses.
-In other words the following are equivalent:
+In other words, the following are equivalent:

 ```haskell
 Prelude> 40 + 2